Crypto Revenue and Expense Accounts: Staking, Gas, Fees in the CoA (2026)

 Sources

-- Reward-type income (staking, other rewards, airdrops received) generally recognized when control is obtained, at value then; distinct from the realized result on disposal — recognition framework-/fact-specific (auditor judgement)
+- Reward-type income (staking, other protocol rewards, airdrops received) is generally recognized when control is obtained, measured at the value then, and is distinct from the realized result on disposal.
+The recognition basis under the applicable framework is described more fully in staking rewards accounting and is a framework- and fact-specific auditor judgement.

 Crypto Accounting for Startups: From Pre-Seed to Series A